kaulex99/DynamicGrid/README.md

 # DynamicGrid
-`DynamicGrid` is a horizontal stack which moves the elements in the next line if there is not enough space in the current line.
+`DynamicGrid` is a horizontal stack for SwiftUI which moves the elements in the next line if there is not enough space in the current line.

 ## Requirements
 iOS 16+ and macOS 13+